HERA-Team/hera_mc/README.md

 be sure to remove any dropped tables in the upgrade section (and corresponding table creation commands in the downgrade portion) -- we have some old tables that we no longer use but don't want to drop on site.
-4. Run `alembic upgrade head` to apply your schema changes -- be sure to `pip install .` if you didn't do a developer install.
+6. Run `alembic upgrade head` to apply your schema changes -- be sure to `pip install .` if you didn't do a developer install.
 At this point it's a very good idea to inspect the database table (using the psql command line) to make sure the right thing happened.
 It's also a very good idea to run `alembic downgrade -1` to back up to before your revision and check that the database looks right (of course you then need to re-run the upgrade command to get back to where you meant to be.)
-5. Run `pytest` to check that all the tests pass.
+7. Run `pytest` to check that all the tests pass.
-6. git add the alembic/version that was created and commit your work.
+8. git add the alembic/version that was created and commit your work.
-7. When you're satisfied that everything works as expected, add a description of your new table to the documentation in docs/mc_definition.tex.
+9. When you're satisfied that everything works as expected, add a description of your new table to the documentation in docs/mc_definition.tex.
-8. Create a pull request on github to ask for a code review and to get your changes integrated into master.
+10. Create a pull request on github to ask for a code review and to get your changes integrated into master.
-9. Once the changes have been incorporated into master, you can log onto site, pull the master branch and run `alembic upgrade head` to update the onsite database to the new schema.
+11. Once the changes have been incorporated into master, you can log onto site, pull the master branch and run `alembic upgrade head` to update the onsite database to the new schema.
-10. Pull and reinstall in *all* of the following machines & environments (this is a critical step!):
+12. Pull and reinstall in *all* of the following machines & environments (this is a critical step!):

+  - qmaster machine
-  - qmaster, the HERA conda environment
+    - `HERA` conda environment
-  - qmaster, the RTP conda environment
+    - `RTP` conda environment
-  - qmaster, the HERA_py2 conda environment
+    - `HERA_py2` conda environment
+  - hera-corr-head machine
-  - hera-corr-head, the hera3 conda environment
+    - `hera3` conda environment
+  - hera-corr-head machine
-  - hera-corr-head, the hera-venv environment (virtual environment not conda)
+    - `hera-venv` environment (virtual environment not conda)
+  - hera-snap-head machine
-  - hera-snap-head, the .venv environment (virtual environment not conda)
+    - `.venv` environment (virtual environment not conda)

-11. Restart the following daemons across the hera correletor computer cluster:
+13. Restart the following daemons across the hera correletor computer cluster.
+This is generally done with `systemctl restart <daemon_name>.service`.
+Some machines use upstart instead of systemd, as marked below.
+In those cases, use `initctl restart <daemon_name>`.

+  - qmaster machine
+    - `hera-corr-status` daemon
+    - `hera-node-status` daemon
+    - `hera-server-status` daemon
+  - pot1 machine (upstart)
+    - `hera-server-status` daemon
+  - pot6 machine
+    - `hera-server-status` daemon
+  - pot7 machine (upstart)
+    - `hera-server-status` daemon
+  - pot8 machine (upstart)
+    - `hera-server-status` daemon
+  - still[1-4] machines (upstart)
-  - qmaster, hera-corr-status
+    - `hera-server-status` daemon
+  - gpu[1-8] machines (upstart)
-  - qmaster, hera-node-status
+    - `hera-server-status` daemon
+  - bigmem[1-2] machines (upstart)
-  - qmaster, hera-server-status
+    - `hera-server-status` daemon

 # Deleting all the tables in a database (in psql shell)
 This can be useful to do on your local machine if your database is in a weird state.
 Never do this on site!!!